tewm/clitorizweb_wooperparty/README.md

 ## R.I.P. clitorizweb </3
 There wasn't much to that website either way, just a few social and customization features, but it was a fun experience either way.
 Messing around with profile CSS code in there is what got me into that sorta stuff.
-Thank you, goop.
+Thank you, goob.

 # clitorizweb_wooperparty
 Wooper Party CSS code for clitoriz.cf profiles.